The imprint of dark matter on the Galactic acceleration field: Simulations of MW-mass galaxies

 Fig.~\ref{fig:m12f_clumps} illustrates relative surface density variation ($\delta_\textrm{dens}$) for m12f SIDM (top panel) and CDM (bottom panel) halos at the present day, categorized by species: all (left), baryons (middle), and DM (right).
 Major density variations are predominantly within the baryonic component, where overdense regions (red) can exhibit densities approximately twice as high ($\delta_\textrm{dens} \sim 1$).
 Conversely, the DM component showcases a uniform distribution, characterized by $|\delta_\textrm{dens}| < 0.05$.
 This uniformity in DM serves to counterbalance the fluctuations observed in baryonic matter.
 However, when considering all species combined, notable relative density variations persist within the Solar Neighborhood.
 Similar patterns are observed in m12i and m12m simulations.
 Notably, no discernible systematic trend in densities is observed between CDM and SIDM models.
 Furthermore, majority of the high density regions exhibit elevated gas density and are actively forming new stars.
 We note that $\delta_\textrm{dens}$ is roughly independent on the choice of $Z$ range.

 Next, we categorize the bins into three density regions -- low, median, and high -- based on their surface density in quartile ranges $\leq25^\textrm{th}$ percentile, $25^\textrm{th}-75^\textrm{th}$ percentile, and $\geq75^\textrm{th}$ percentile respectively.
 The three density regimes effectively provide upper and lower limits on the Galactic acceleration profiles.
 Table~\ref{tab:gal_prop} summarizes the galaxy-wide properties along with average variations in the low, median, and high density regions around the Solar Circle for all of the simulations.\footnote{Varying $|Z|$ ranges to match the MW estimates.} While, the median baryonic volume density in the Solar Circle across all halos is generally much lower ($5-8\sigma$) compared to the MW, the total surface density across the halos is relatively close to that of the MW (within $2-3\sigma$), except for m12i CDM that is about $6\sigma$ away.
-Also, \citet{mccluskey2024disc} motivated that the MW forms an unusually dynamically cold disk which could explain higher average density, contrasting with other observed galaxies of similar mass ($\sim 10^{12}$ \Msol{}) through analysis of the \textit{Latte} disks.
+Also, \citet{mccluskey2024disc} showed that the MW forms an unusually dynamically cold disk which could explain higher average density, contrasting with other observed galaxies of similar mass ($\sim 10^{12}$ \Msol{}) through analysis of the \textit{Latte} disks.
 Additionally, our estimates for the MW are solely based on the local volume around the Solar Neighborhood.
 In terms of matching local properties, the m12m SIDM halo is the most similar to the MW, exhibiting comparable thin and thick disk, and cold gas scale heights.
 We observe that both the total volume and surface density between regions within a same halo can vary by a factor 2.
 For example, in the low, median, and high density regions, the volume density\footnote{for $|Z| \leq 0.2$ kpc to match the volume density calculation in the MW} for m12m SIDM is approximately (36, 50, 79) $\cdot 10^{-3} \textrm{M}_{\odot}/\textrm{pc}^{-3}$.
 Only $\sim6\%$ of our selected bins exhibit total volume densities within $1\sigma$ of the MW value of $99 \pm 9.5 \ \cdot 10^{-3}\textrm{M}_{\odot}/\textrm{pc}^{-3}$ and 10\% bins have total volume density values higher than the MW.
 The majority of the variations arise from the baryonic component (stars and gas) and the DM component is evenly distributed azimuthally (lower errors in Table~\ref{tab:gal_prop}, see Fig.~\ref{fig:m12f_clumps}.).